tad/sorting/README.md

 This is primarily for my own study efforts.

 NOTE: I'm running this in node version 6.3.1 to get the most ES6 possible.

+NOTE: Due to the lack of proper tail recursion, mergeSort blows the heap somewhere between arrays with 1000000 and 10000000 elements (at least on my Macbook Pro with 8GB RAM).
+Hopefully this won't be an issue in Node 7.